How to Monitor Data Quality: A Detailed Guide

 5. Hit limits aren’t taken into account.
 For example, say there can be up to 30 different products on a catalog page.
 If we transfer information about views at the same time for all products, it’s likely that the hit in Google Analytics will not be transferred.

-Testing Google Analytics and Google Tag Manager settings
+Testing Google Analytics 4 and Google Tag Manager Settings

-• Ensure that parameters are correctly processed by data collection systems.
-Google Analytics and Google Tag Manager can be configured in parallel with the implementation of metrics on your site.
+• Ensure that data collection systems correctly process parameters.
+Google Analytics 4 and Google Tag Manager can be configured in parallel with the implementation of metrics on your site.
 And until the analyst is done, the data will not appear in Google Analytics.

 • Make it easier to test metrics embedded on the site.
 You'll only need to concentrate on part of the developer's work.
 At the final stage of X, you'll need to look for the cause of the error directly on the site, not in the platform settings.